Eric Emerson

 Eric Emerson (June 23, 1945 – May 28, 1975) was an American musician, dancer, and actor.
-Emerson is best known for his roles in films by pop artist Andy Warhol, and as a member of the seminal glam punk group the Magic Tramps.
+Emerson is best known as a Warhol superstar and as a member of the seminal glam punk group the Magic Tramps.

 Career

 Growing up in New Jersey, Emerson trained as a classic ballet dancer.
 It was this talent that caught the eye of artist and filmmaker Andy Warhol.
 After seeing Emerson dancing at The Dom in April 1966, Warhol asked Emerson to be in one of his underground films.
 Emerson made his film debut in 1967's Chelsea Girls, and soon became a Factory regular.
 Emerson starred in other Warhol films, most notably Lonesome Cowboys, San Diego Surf, and Heat.
 Heat would be Emerson's last film.

 Emerson began his musical career with The Magic Tramps.
 The band, which began in Hollywood in 1969, relocated to New York City in 1971 after Emerson joined as lead vocalist.
 The Magic Tramps played under various names, including Messiah and Star Theater, and played gigs at Max's Kansas City, a favorite hangout among Factory regulars.
 They were one of the early bands to play at CBGB.
 Later that year, Emerson appeared in Jackie Curtis' play Vain Victory: Vicissitudes of the Damned, with Ondine, Holly Woodlawn, and Candy Darling, and music by the Magic Tramps and Lou Reed.